paapu88/Plate2Letters/README.md

 ( i did not realize that resolution in a camera and in a video recorder differ so much)...

 Usage
-python3 ./showVideo.py /home/mka/Videos/rekkari1.mp4 False 4
+python3 ./showVideo.py ./veetiauto1.mp4 False 5

-First argument is the filename of the video
+1st argument: the filename of the video
-The second argument: set True if you need to rotate the image The last argument is how many frames are skipped when reading
+2nd argument: set True if you need to rotate the image 3rd argument: how many frames are skipped when reading

 Push start at QT window